 Applications using fully differential amplifiers have several requirements.
 The main requirements are high linearity and good signal amplitude.
 Linearity is accomplished by using well matched feedback and gain set resistors as well as an appropriate supply voltage.
 The signal amplitude can be tailored by using an appropriate gain.
-In this design the gain is set for a gain of 2 ( $R_F$ =500/ $R_G$ =250) and the distortion criteria is better than -90 dBc at a frequency of 5 Mhz.
-The supply voltages are set to +5 V and -5 V and the output common mode is 0 V. The LMH6550 can be placed into shutdown to reduce power dissipation to 10 mW.
+In this design, the gain is set for a gain of 2 (Rf=500/ RG=250) and the distortion criteria is better than -90 dBc at a frequency of 5 Mhz for HD2 and HD3.
+The supply voltage is set for $\pm 5$ V and the output common mode is 0 V.